walterhiggins/WMPJS/book-outline.md

 We'll tackle the 2nd item in the next chapter so let's look at how we add a new crafting recipe to the game.

 Bukkit has been around for a few years and has a large community of developers who have been using the API and posting questions and answers on the Bukkit forums.
-If there's something you want to do in Bukkit, a good place to start (apart from books like the one you're holding right now of course) is by searching online.
+If there's something you want to do in Bukkit, a good place to start is by searching online.
 A quick search online for 'bukkit add recipe' at the time of writing yields as the first result a link to the Bukkit forums where one poster asks a question about adding custom recipes:

 https://forums.bukkit.org/threads/am-having-trouble-adding-custom-recipes.102722/